Tene21/Twitchcord/README.md

     {
       "user": "ExampleUser",
       "id": "The channel ID of the user",
-      "video_id": "The ID of the user's latest upload", "timestamp": "The upload time of the latest video, in ISO8601 format: YYYY-MM-DDTHH:MM:SSZ" }]
+      "video_id": "The ID of the user's latest upload" }]
 }
 ```